 North Vietnam is where the country's identity was forged — ancient capital, highland kingdoms, and mountain communities that have farmed terraced hillsides for 400 years.
 It's also where the landscapes are most spectacular: jagged karst peaks, misty river valleys, and rice terraces that descend 500 metres to the valley floor.

-This hub covers all 9 major destinations in North Vietnam with honest, local-level detail — not the generic copy-paste guides that litter travel sites.
+This hub covers 15 major destinations, villages, bays, and route guides in North Vietnam with honest, local-level detail — not the generic copy-paste guides that litter travel sites.

 Vietnam's capital holds 1,000 years of layered history — Chinese, French colonial, and Soviet architecture compressed into one impossibly atmospheric city.
 The 36-street Ancient Quarter, Hoan Kiem Lake at dawn, Temple of Literature, egg coffee, bun cha, and the best street food in the country.
 Almost every North Vietnam trip starts and ends here.